karthikshetty03/Ecommerce-App/README.md

 # Ecommerce-App
-### A web app built using ExpressJS which uses JSON file for database
+### A web app built using ExpressJS which uses JSON file for data management